American Cancer Society Winn-Dixie Hope Lodge

 To stay at the Hope Lodge, you must be referred by your Atlanta-area physician or health care professional.
 Your health care professional will coordinate placing your name on our waiting list.
 It is advisable to initiate the referral process well in advance of the first date of treatment, as patients are accepted on a first-come, first-served basis.

 Reservations are made from a waiting list.
-To be added to the waiting list, please have your health care professional contact us through the application process.
+To be added to the waiting list, please have your health care professional contact us.

 What to Bring